chinmayshah99/grapho/README.rst

-Grapho is yet another Graph Library, written in Python with the idea of being able to represent Grapho is compatible with: Python 3.5-3.7.
+Grapho is yet another Graph Library, written in Python with the idea of being able to represent graph in a better way.
+Grapho is compatible with: Python 3.5-3.7.

 * Free software: MIT license